-The Church of the Good Shepherd in Durham, North Carolina is a deliberately thoughtful Christian community of believers desiring to know and make known the Real Jesus for Real People in and for the Real World.
+The Church of the Good Shepherd is a thoughtful community of believers who exist, by the grace of God, to enjoy the Real Jesus, transform Real People, and bless every sphere we touch in the Real World.

+At the center of the graphic above is our “white-hot core” – a white circle representing the Real Jesus.
 Someone has said, “God created us in His image and we keep trying to return the favor.”
 So it is that Americans conceive of an American Jesus.
 Conservatives conceive of a conservative Jesus.
 Liberals conceive of a liberal Jesus.
 And so on.
-At CGS, we recognize our own tendencies to imagine Jesus after our own biases and prejudices.
-But we’re committed to seeking the real Jesus together, as He is revealed in all of the Bible.
-And we’re committed to having our preconceived notions challenged and overhauled in light of what God says about Him in the Bible.
-If we get this right, Jesus will alternatively disturb and comfort us; offend and thrill us; deconstruct and reconstruct us; humble and grace us.
-Either way, the real Jesus does not leave us unchanged.
+At CGS, we confess our own tendencies to imagine Jesus after our own biases.
+But we’re committed to pursuing and enjoying the real Jesus together, as He is revealed in all of the Bible.
+To the extent we get this right, Jesus will alternatively disturb and comfort us; offend and thrill us; deconstruct and reconstruct us; humble and grace us.